daintree2016/Tools-Docs/README.md

 # Tools-Docs
 Informational guides for users about all the existing tools
 # USER GUIDE TO USE KEYWORD TOOL
+### 1. Why this tool:

+* i)	Before this tool the listing process becomes very tough and takes more time to do the work.

+* ii)	So, to overcome this problem we use this KEYWORD tool and it reduced the time complexity and also the listing quantity increased.

+### 2. How it work :

+* i)	This tool is used to get all the ASINS of particular product ( ex: IPHONE ).
+* ii)	And after fetching all the ASINS  the listing work will becomes  simplified.

+### 3. How to use it :

+* **Step1 :**   Open KEYWORD program and run the program
+* **Step2 :**  Now after code runs we have to give USERNAME, PASSWORD, PRODUCT SEARCH TITLE

 #
 # USER GUIDE TO USE BUY BOX API
 ### 1.AMAZON Buy Box eligibility factors: